Global offices Careers

 The key to successful DEI analytics lies in examining the metrics at every step of the pipeline – from recruitment/hiring to turnover, and every stage in between.
 A major pitfall for many organizations is neglecting to look at data past the hiring point, or simply identifying the demographic makeup of their workforce without taking further action.
 Their goal may be to introduce more diversity into their workforce, but setting employees up for success once they are hired should be the main goal rather than an afterthought.

 While diversity in itself has many benefits, if it is not properly supported by the organization, it can also lead to conflict and disengagement.
-However, looking at metrics from a DEI lens (e.g., differences between demographic groups on engagement/climate survey results) can pinpoint where there may be a neglected problem and necessitate a targeted solution.
+However, looking at DEI analytics (e.g., differences between demographic groups on engagement/climate survey results) can pinpoint where there may be a neglected problem and necessitate a targeted solution.

 How to use insights from DEI analytics